natmanz/resources/README.md

-# resources
+# CoderDojo London

-The public repository to old the resources for CoderDojo London.
+The public repository to hold the resources for CoderDojo London's resources site.

+## Currently in progress